Sam Smith (he/him)

 If you have studied or will study overseas while at Lewis & Clark, how did you choose your program?
 What did your overseas study add to your L&C experience so far?

-I will study abroad in Tanzania during the fall of 2019.
+I studied abroad in Tanzania during the fall of 2019.
 I chose this program because of its core biology component.
 I will receive credit for two biology courses that count toward the major while abroad, which freed up my schedule such that I can now major in two completely different fields!
 Plus, who would not want to study biology on a safari in the East African Savannah or on a coral reef!?

 Describe your involvement with College Outdoors.
 How does your College Outdoors experience complement your academic experience?